eeronomicon/pizzapizza/README.md

 * Once a pizza size has been selected, the user must reset the pizza in order to change size
   * Input: user clicks on button to select size
-  * Output: option to update pizza size is not available
+  * Output: user advised to reset pizza to change size

 ## Setup/Installation Requirements